Be a full-time IUPUI undergraduate student working toward a first bachelor's degree

 If you are currently dual enrolled at IUPUI and either Ivy Tech or Butler University to reach full-time status, that's ok!
 The application will ask your current credit hours at IUPUI.
 If you select 0–11, another question will appear to ask if you're also enrolled at Ivy Tech or Butler University to reach a minimum of 12 hours this semester.

-Make sure you have completed every field of the application and have attached both a resume and cover letter without exceeding 2 MB each.
-PDF documents are the most ideal and should be under the maximum file size.
-Word documents are also acceptable.
+Make sure you have completed every field of the application and have attached a resume.
+PDF documents are the most ideal and Word documents are also acceptable.
 Avoid image files like .jpg or .png.
-If you're still having problems submitting, please contact firstname.lastname@example.org.
+If you're still having problems submitting the form, please contact firstname.lastname@example.org.

-You will receive an email as soon as your application is received.
+You will receive an email at your @iu.edu email address as soon as your application is received.
 If you don't receive an email, contact email@example.com to make sure it went through.
 There are no extensions for applications that did not submit properly.

 Appropriate references are former supervisors, professors, academic counselors, advisors, peer leaders, or anyone who can speak to the quality of your work.
 They are usually happy to act as a reference, so just ask them!
 Inappropriate references include friends and family members.
 We do not ask for letters of recommendation, just contact information.